avin-1/Rfront/DEPLOYMENT_GUIDE.md

 ## 3. Troubleshooting

-### CORS Errors
+### CORS Errors / 404 Not Found
-If you see CORS errors in the browser console:
+If you see CORS errors or 404 errors for `/notifications` or `/tests`:
-1. Ensure you have redeployed the **Backend** on Render after the latest code changes.
+1.  **Redeploy the Frontend** on Vercel.
+I have updated the code (`apiConfig.js`) to automatically handle the API path prefixes.
-2. The backend is now configured to allow requests from any origin (`*`) with all headers allowed.
+2. Ensure you have redeployed the **Backend** on Render after the latest code changes.
-3. Check that your `VITE_API_URL` variables in Vercel do **not** have a trailing slash (e.g., `https://your-app.onrender.com` is correct, `https://your-app.onrender.com/` might cause issues with some routers).
+3. The backend is now configured to allow requests from any origin (`*`) with all headers allowed.

 ## 4. Verification